 \subsection{Discussion}

-While the goal of this paper is not primarily to provide the theoretical dynamical interpretation of this observational effect, here we will provide some analysis on the likely drivers of these two dominant TTV periods for distant perturbers.
+While the goal of this paper is not primarily to provide the theoretical dynamical interpretation of this observational effect, here we will briefly discuss the likely drivers of these two dominant TTV periods for distant perturbers.

 For $P_\mathrm{TTV} = P_\mathrm{pert}$ it appears like there are two different effects contributing to TTVs recovered at this period.
 This can be seen by comparing the TTVs recovered with and without eccentricity in Figure~\ref{fig: orbital_landscape}.
 The monopole tidal distortion effect is only expected for eccentric orbits ($e \gtrsim 0.05$ from \citet{Agol2005}) while conjunction induced TTVs are expected expected for both circular and eccentric orbits.
 Therefore, in the numerical simulations where we initialize both planets with zero eccentricities, we would expect only the conjunction effect to be present in the resulting TTVs.
 In these simulations, we recover TTVs with a period equal to that of the perturber out to orbital period ratios of $\lesssim$10.
 However, once we introduce eccentricity in our numerical simulations, TTVs with a dominant signal with periods $P_\mathrm{TTV} = P_\mathrm{pert}$ are recovered out to orbital period ratios approaching $\sim$100.
-Therefore, it is likely that the synodic effect is dominant over the tidal monopole effect out to some orbital period ratio, that may also depends on the masses, but it appears that the transition is around orbital period ratios of $\sim$10.
+Therefore, it is likely that the synodic effect is dominant over the tidal monopole effect out to some orbital period ratio (this may also depend on the masses and eccentricities), but it appears that the transition occurs around orbital period ratios of $\sim$10.
 The amplitude of synodic TTVs decreases for further perturbing planets, so it makes sense that there is some orbital period ratio at which synodic induced TTVs are no longer detectable.

 For $P_\mathrm{TTV} = P_\mathrm{pert}/2$ the alias of the $1:2$ super-period and the rotating quadrupole tidal distortion effect aren't easily differentiable.
 At these significant orbital period ratios, and thus very far from $1:2$ commensurability, it is likely that the TTVs are physically driven by the tidal forces.